 I sign my works on the back because I want to give my viewers the freedom to experiment and change the way the work is displayed.
 There is often more than one right way up – what works best may depend on your mood, what is going on in your life and where the work is hung.

 Role of photography

 For me, photography is an artform in its own right.
 I love to show something familiar from an unusual perspective.
-Some of my favourite photos have a timeless quality about them and invite reflection and meditation.
+Some of my favourite photos have a timeless quality about them.